jysim3/interviewPractice/find_the_path/README.md

 ###### 2 generating

-* Find the fastest path from A to B
+* Find the fastest path from A to B!